 Thing #3: Stance and Shape

 The best stance for a beginner is a centered stance.
 This is because a centered stance is easier to get your balance on because you are centered on the board.
-So look for a snowboard that has a centered stance.
+It also makes learning switch easier.

 The best shape for a beginner snowboard is a true twin shape.
 A true twin shape is perfectly symmetrical – like having a centered stance this makes it easier to find and keep your balance.